ramomar1992/ramomar1992.github.io/Amman-Code-201/read04.md

 #### Relative address

-When we link to a page that is in our website, we do not provide the full address with the domain name, we aonly provide the address relative to out web page from the root directory.
+When we link to a page on our website, we do not provide the full address with the domain name; we only provide the address relative to our web page from the root directory.

 ```html